Teen Vaping: Was Juul Marketing Toward Children?

 “Smoking Evolved”…Or Has it?

 Many say Juul promotes a “cool and fun” lifestyle when someone uses their products.
 Based on their ads, Juul promotes the “simple, smart, & satisfying” feeling when using their product, much like how old cigarette companies used to market their cigarettes.
-In this instance, Juul was alleged to market towards children by putting forth the idea that “Juuling” is cool.
+In this instance, Juul could be marketing towards children by putting forth the idea that “Juuling” is cool.

 Many companies use hashtags to promote their companies.
 In the current age of social media, hashtags can be a very effective marketing tool.
 People and businesses use hashtags to start trends that other people pick up.
+Evidently, Juul took part in this marketing tactic as well.
 Juul was found to create, and follow, many hashtags on their social media sites to promote their product.
-Many social media sites are used by teens and young adults, like Twitter and Instagram.
-As such, minors were allegedly exposed to these advertisements.
+Unfortunately, many underage teens use social media sites, like Twitter and Instagram.
+Therefore, minors can be exposed to these advertisements.
 Juul used hashtags like #juul, #juulvapor, #vaporized, #juulallnight, #juullife, #lightscameravapor, #juulmoment, #juulsquad, #juulnation, #juulgang, and many others.
 Subsequently, many children and teens that used Juul would post on social media using these hashtags for everyone to see.

 The top two images show Juul’s official social media accounts using those hashtags to create a “vapor lifestyle”.
 Phrases like “share a Juul moment”, “Vapor love”, “lights camera vapor”, and “vaporized” promote a trendy and fun lifestyle and something that is socially “cool”.
 The hashtag, #juul, has almost 700k posts on Instagram, with many by underage users.

 Additionally, if you look at the bottom picture shown above, it shows a group of very young people smoking a Juul posted by a social media user.
 The social media post contains many of the same hashtags Juul uses as stated above.
 Juul recognizes this post and goes as far as to comment “squad” on the photo, which is a slang term for “group of friends” among younger generations.
-They were allegedly aware that teens and young adults were using the product.
-Juul continued to follow these tactics on social media and engaged with their social media audience the same way between 2016-2018.
+Juul allegedly was aware that teens and young adults were using the product.
+This is just another way Juul could potentially be marketing toward children.
 Moreover, Juul continued to follow their tactics on social media, but still to engaged the same way between 2016-2018.

 We Want YOU to Be an Influencer